Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation: Results and Discussion

 \subsection{Content Personalization}

-Table \ref{tab:results_recommendation} summarizes the results on content personalization for \manner{} and the baselines.
+Table \ref{tab:results_recommendation} summarizes the results on content personalization.
 Since the task does not require any aspect-based customization, we evaluate the \manner{} variant that uses only its CR-Module at inference time (i.e., $\lambda = 0$). \manner{} consistently outperforms all state-of-the-art NNRs in terms of both classification and ranking metrics on both datasets.
 Given that \manner{}'s \texttt{CR-Module} derives the user embedding by merely averaging clicked news embeddings, these results question the need for complex parameterized UEs, present in all the baselines, in line with the findings of \citet{iana2023simplifying}.

-\rparagraph{Ablations.} We next ablate the \texttt{CR-Module}'s content personalization performance along two dimensions: Fig.~\ref{fig:ablation_features} shows \manner{}'s performance on the MIND dataset for different inputs to the NE; \ref{fig:ablation_training} shows performance for alternative architecture designs and training objectives\footnote{For brevity, we report these results only on MIND; results for Adressa exhibit the same trends.}.
-Fig.~\ref{fig:ablation_features} reveals that all groups of features -- news abstract, as well as entities in both title and abstract -- contribute to the overall performance.
-We note, however, that even the \texttt{CR-Module} that was exposed only to raw title text (i.e., no abstract text nor entity information) outperforms all state-of-the-art NNRs on content recommendation (cf.~Table \ref{tab:results_recommendation}).
+We ablate the \texttt{CR-Module}'s content personalization performance for (i) different inputs to the NE and (ii) alternative architecture designs and training objectives.
+We find that all groups of features (e.g., abstract, named entities) contribute to the overall performance (cf. Fig. \ref{fig:ablation_features}).
+Moreover, we confirm the findings of \citet{iana2023simplifying} that (i) late fusion outperforms a parameterized UE (i.e., early fusion), and that (ii) SCL better separates classes than cross-entropy loss, in line with other similarity-oriented NLP tasks \cite{reimers2019sentence}.

-Figure \ref{fig:ablation_training} compares the CR-Module (as detailed in \S\ref{sec:methodology}) against two alternative design choices, namely when we replace: (1) the simple averaging of clicked news embeddings with a parameterized (i.e., trainable) user encoder, namely an additive attention layer; and (2) our metric-based SCL training objective with the standard cross-entropy classification loss.
-Results justify both of our design decisions: (1) the fact that a trainable UE leads to performance loss strengthens our skepticism for the need for elaborate UE components \cite{iana2023simplifying}, commonly used in NNR; (2) replacing SCL with the standard cross-entropy loss results in an even more prominent performance loss: this is in line with findings from other similarity-oriented NLP tasks in which contrastive objectives led to better class separation \cite{reimers2019sentence,tunstallefficient}.